 }

-Internal users can just access the folder via Teams, or you could send them the SharePoint site link if they don’t have Teams installed in case they just want to work on files.
-You can get this from the SharePoint admin centre.
+Internal users can access the folder via Teams.
+You can also send the SharePoint site link if they don’t have Teams installed.